 Personal Spam Filter

 Generally, all e-mails at the University of Mannheim are being checked for viruses.
 However, from time to time spam e-mails are disguised in such a way that it is not recognized by our filters.
 Therefore, the information security team recommends setting up a personal spam filter.
-We use the example of the “Höhle der Löwen” spam to show you how you can set up a personal filter for Outlook or Thunderbird.
+We use the example of the “Höhle der Löwen” spam to show you how you can set up a personal filter.

 Tips on defining key words